-ACCEPTABILITY 4= Acceptable, 3= Acceptable, 2= Not Acceptable, 1= Not RANKING I agree I agree with minor I don't agree unless major Acceptable SCALE reservations reservations addressed -
+ACCEPTABILITY 4= Acceptable, 3= Acceptable, 2= Not Acceptable, 1 = Not RANKING I agree I agree with minor I don't agree unless major Acceptable SCALE reservations reservations addressed -

 Key to Symbols

-Symbol SYMBOL MEANING OF SYMBOL
+Symbol MEANING OF SYMBOL

-® Proposed Option
+(P) Proposed Option

 © Consensus Ranked Option

-CRITERIA FOR EVALUATING/RANKING PROPOSED OPTIONS Effe Effective Options are SMART CRI TERIA EXPLANATION S Specific It is detailed enough so that anyone reading the Option will know what is intended to be accomplished.
-MMEASURABLEThe end result can be identified in terms of quantity, quality, acceptable standards, etc. You know you have a measurable Option when it states in objective terms the end result or product. standards, etc. You know you have a measurable Option when it states in Α A ATTAINABLE The Option is feasible.
+CRITERIA FOR EVALUATING/RANKING PROPOSED OPTIONS Effe Effective Options are SMART CRI CRITERIA EXPLANATION S SPECIFIC It is detailed enough so that anyone reading the Option will know what is intended to be accomplished.
+M M MEASURABLE The end result can be identified in terms of quantity, quality, acceptable standards, etc. You know you have a measurable Option when it states in objective terms the end result or product.
+A A ATTAINABLE The Option is feasible.
 Are there resources available, or likely to become available for implementing the Option?
-R R RELEVANT The Option is relevant to the Commission's mission, purpose and charge. Τ TIME-FRAMED There are milestones with a specific date attached to the completion.
+R R RELEVANT The Option is relevant to the Commission's mission, purpose and charge.
+T TIME-FRAMED There are milestones with a specific date attached to the completion.